 A degree in business is going to offer you many great career opportunities.
 Once you take your first job, how rapidly you move up the ladder is up to you.
 People with great interpersonal skills will always do better on and off the job than those who lack them.
 It has been estimated that up to 90 percent of our workplace success depends on an understanding of other people.1 Here’s how to enhance your interpersonal skills:

 Build your people skills.
 Learn to build alliances in a group and establish harmony.
 Make a concerted effort to know what is happening in the lives of those on your team at school and work.
 About once a month, get together with your group, and pass out a list of issues, concerns, fears, and potential problems.
 Then invite everyone to give input to solve little problems before the problems become big.
 If something goes wrong, try to find out where things are not running smoothly and improve them.
 Be sure to compliment someone in your group who is doing an exceptional job.

 Become a good listener.
-When you listen well, you are in effect telling the other person that he or she is worth listening to.
+When you listen well, you are in effect telling the other person that they are worth listening to.
 Listening well includes listening to both what is said and what is not said.
 Learn to read unspoken gestures and expressions.
 When giving feedback, plan what you will say in advance.
 Be positive and specific.
 Ask the person receiving the feedback if they would like to discuss your comments further.